Geometric Manin's Conjecture for Fano 3-Folds: Picard Rank 3

 The curves of class $2l-e_1-e_2$ are precisely the intersection with $Q$ of those planes in $\mathbb{P}^4$ which intersect both $c_1$ and $c_2$.
 Any such curve may be freely broken into a sum of curves of class $l-e_1$ and $l-e_2$ respectively by degenerating the plane so that its intersection with $Q$ is reducible.

 \textbf{Irreducible Spaces and Fibers:} The curves of class $l$ are parameterized by an open subset of the lines in $Q$.
 By \cite{eisenbud20163264} corollary $6.33$, this space is smooth.
-The space of such curves through a general point $p \in Q$ is the intersection of $Q$ with the projective tangent space of $Q$ at $p \in \mathbb{P}^4$.
-This intersection is the cone over a smooth conic.
-Hence, this space is a smooth conic and so is, in particular, irreducible.
+For any point $p \in Q$, every line in $Q$ passing through $p$ lies in the projective tangent space of $Q$ at $p$, $\mathbb{P}\mathcal{T}_p Q \subset \mathbb{P}^4$.
+The intersection $\mathbb{P}\mathcal{T}_p Q \cap Q$ is the cone over a smooth conic with vertex $p$.
+Hence, the space of lines in $Q$ through $p$ is irreducible.

 The curves of class $l-e_i$ may be parameterized by an open subset of a bundle over $c_i$ whose fiber over a point $p \in c_i$ is the space of lines through $p \in \mathbb{P}^4$ lying in $Q$.
 As noted above, this fiber is generally a smooth conic.
 If there were multiple curves of class $l-e_i$ passing through a point $p \in Q - c_1 - c_2$, then the plane $A$ that they span would intersect $Q$ in three lines.
 But then $A \subset Q$, which is impossible.
 Therefore the curves of class $l-e_i$ have irreducible fibers. \end{proof}